Discover 7 Tactics to Help Overcome Anxiety

 If you’re struggling with anxiety, you’re not alone.
-Our expert coaching team get questions from people all the time on how to deal with anxiety.
+Our expert personal development team get questions from people all the time on how to deal with anxiety.
 Mind.org statistics report 1 in 6 people report experiencing a common mental health problem (like anxiety or depression) in any given week in England.

 Although there are several labels for mental health problems, no one’s experience is identical to another.

 Although we cannot say this applies to everyone, on the whole, anxiety is future-based and comes from uncertainty, unknown factors, what-ifs, playing out the worst case scenario, circling thoughts trying to analyse, figure out, understand and not being able to feel secure in some way.

 Your experience may be different and that’s ok.

 How do you build inner security with your identity?

 First notice if you say anything like this to yourself:

 Now these things might be/feel true for you, in fact if you’re saying these things to yourself, it becomes your identity because your subconscious mind listens to you and responds.

 The first step to inner security is to start speaking your way out of this identity towards inner security, which you can do with language such as:

 The reason we encourage this is because even if you experience anxiety, you are so much more than that.
 You are not your anxiety; it be a part of your life experience, but it isn’t you.
 It is a feeling or a behaviour you experience.
 Make sense?